LynxCatTheThird/Cpp/Hangman/README.md

 - Enriched effects with Windows' color command (Windows only...)
 - Translate comments, output, etc. into Simplified Chinese
 - Appropriately add comments
-- Removed line 25 of the original program
+- Removed line 25 and line 49 of the original program

 **Hope you have a good time! **